By Michael Corcoran

 It’s true the food scene has improved immensely from the years when the four culinary options were Tex-Mex, BBQ, Thundercloud, Other.
 But it’s a little lame to live in a city where there are more groupies lurking around kitchens than backstage.
 Mouth-watering is the new jaw-dropping.

-Austin is touted as a movie town, but unless we want to count UT grad Wes Anderson, we haven’t really been churning out the great flicks.
+Austin is touted as a movie town, but unless we want to count UT grad Wes Anderson, we haven’t exactly been churning out the great flicks.
 “Tree of Life,” what was that?
 Director Terrence Malick doesn’t like to have his picture taken, but he’ll let us watch him masturbate for three hours.

 The only Austinites who have the right to feel smug are those who made their money in L.A. or New York and came here to raise kids.
 Everyone else should shut their Mighty Cone-holes.
 Don’t blow your own horn after you’ve been blowing your nose all morning due to cedar fever.